 - In one episode of Picket Fences, it's discovered that a reproductive services clinic is gestating human babies inside of cows.
 One infertile woman who has contracted for her child to be grown this way says that this is done to bypass the legal minefields associated with hiring a human surrogate mother. ("I own the cow!")
 Subverted in that nothing is said about selecting for superior genetic traits, and the use of cows as surrogates is voluntary on the part of the parents, albeit done in secret to avoid controversy.

-- Ransik's villain motivation in Power Rangers Time Force is that, in the year 3000, where all are perfect designer babies, the process sometimes goes wrong and he was born a mutant, and was a pariah growing up, ending up living on the street.
-In fact, all of the Monsters of the Week are mutant accidents.
+- Ransik's villain motivation in Power Rangers Time Force is that, in the year 3000, where all are perfect designer babies, the process sometimes goes wrong and createsmutants like him.
+He was a pariah growing up, ending up living on the street.
+In fact, every Monster of the Week is a mutant accident.

 - Space: Above and Beyond had "Tanks", vat-grown, genetically selected humans made to fill a worldwide labor shortage after a partial Depopulation Bomb, and then abandoned when no longer needed.
 Naturally, they are the target of prejudice and stereotype.

 - In the Star Trek franchise, Earth suffers a terrible series of Eugenics Wars in the near future between normal humans and genetic "augments."
 By the logic that "superior ability breeds superior ambition," these young Ubermenschen all tend to suffer a Napoleon complex, leading them to war not just with mankind, but with each other (a similar story plays out in Gene Roddenberry's posthumus series Andromeda).
 Humanity wins, with the lasting result that genetic engineering of human beings is outlawed and held in universal contempt for centuries afterward.
 The two most well known augments in Trek are Kirk's archnemesis Khan Noonien Singh; and Deep Space Nine's doctor Julian Bashir, who was augmented illegally.

 - Apparently genetic resequencing is allowed for medical purposes such as preventing birth defects, but forbidden for "cosmetic" or "augmenting" reasons.
 In the Star Trek: Voyager episode "Lineage" The Doctor uses resequencing to eliminate a spinal defect in B'Elanna's child, but balks at making changes to eliminate or suppress the child's Klingon DNA.